lukeify/jeff-who/README.md

 Mostly pointless WebExtension compatible with Mozilla Firefox and Google Chrome that replaces "Jeff Bezos" with "Jeff Who?" on most webpages — along with a few other easter eggs.

 This extension should also support Microsoft Edge & Opera but it has not been tested with these browers.
-Issues to fix PRs welcome.
+Issues & PRs to fix bugs welcome.

 ## Installation